 Over half term we visited Geronimo – the largest UK family festival.
+There are so many festivals across the UK now.
 I’ve written a full review below, but the video speaks a thousand words here:

 We packed up our tent and all our camping gear and heading over the M62 to Arley Hall in Cheshire.
 We arrived later than we should (next time – set off earlier!) to drizzly rain and a darkening sky.
 We missed the signs and ended up down some very narrow country lanes before thankfully finding our way to Arley Hall and the car park.
 Once parked we hired a trolley to take our mountain of things to the campsite.
 The trolley was charged at £6 for the first half hour and then £3 for every 15 minutes after.
 To begin with I was a little cross at having to pay, but in truth it was hard enough getting our stuff mountain to the camp site with the trolley, it would have been awful without it!
 Many people brought their own trolleys (very organised).
 It’s definitely something to consider if you are camping a lot and have room in you car.
 Many campers had also brought windbreaks to put around the entrance to their tents to create little mini gardens.
 I mention it as (not being very seasoned campers) I hadn’t considered it, but it is something I would definitely do another time.